Our Field Research Station in Tabachka, Bulgaria

-The Siemers Bat Research Station is located about 30 km south of the city of Ruse close to the romanian-bulgarian border.
+The Siemers Bat Research Station is located in North-Eastern Bulgaria in the village of Tabachka, about 30 km south of the city of Ruse and the Romanian-Bulgarian border.
 During the field season, it hosts (bat) researchers and bats under the same roof.
 It offers excellent facilities both for field and lab experiments.

 The SBRS is the field station of the Acoustic and Functional Ecology Group.
 It is run in cooperation with the Directorate of the local Rusenski Lom Nature Park.
 The goal of the field station is to investigate fundamental questions on the sensory ecology, behaviour and biology of bats.
 At the same time, it provides scientific information needed for the conservation management of the local bat populations.

 The station was founded in 2007 by PD Dr. Björn M. Siemers as Tabachka Bat Research Station (TBRS).
 Since 2014, it is run by the Acoustic and Functional Ecology Group.
 In remembrance of Björn, the station now bears his name.